nivagator/wxapp/README.md

     - daily/hourly forecast
   - change degree number formatting to no decimals for F and one for C
   - remove dependence on CORS-Anywhere proxy
   - clean javascript code, separate out specific functions from fetch(api)
+    - review the [Mozilla developer site for geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) for JS function ideas.